thiagowfx/thiagowfx.github.io/content/posts/2024-07-30-emoji-appropriation.md

 Which emoji are you?

-Also, some people (millenials?) tend to (over)use emoticons, perhaps even more so than GIFs by Gen-Z. ;)
+Also, some people (millennials?) tend to (over)use emoticons, perhaps even more so than GIFs by Gen-Z. ;)